bokoio/machinelearning/MachineLearning/Readme.txt

 If none is given, 'rbf' will be used.
 If a callable is given it is used to pre-compute the kernel matrix from data matrices; that matrix should be an array of shape (n_samples, n_samples).

-S14A106 - Support Vector Machine (SVN) In R:
+S14A106 - Support Vector Machine (SVM) In R:

 library(e1071)
 classifier = svm(formula = Purchased  ~ .,